agrosavia-bioinfo/multiGWAS-vm/README.md

 ```
    cd multiGWAS
 ```
-- Change to the "examples" folder:
+- Change to the "examples/simple-test" folder:
 ```
-   cd examples
+   cd examples/simple-test
 ```
-- Execute multiGWAS with either "naive.config" of "full.config" configuration files
+- Execute multiGWAS with the configuration file
 ```
-   multiGWAS full.config
+   multigwas configuration-simple-test.config
 ```
 - Browse the results by opening the file manager (Folder icon in the toolbar or in the Applications menu):
-  - The "multiGWAS-report.html" file contains a full report in html format of the GWAS analysis.
+  - The html file (XXXX-report.html) file contains a full report in html format of the GWAS analysis.
   - The "report" folder contains the original tables and graphics shown in the report.
   - The "out" folder contains the file outputs from MultiGWAS and from the four GWAS tools.
   - The "logs" folder contains log and output messages from the four GWAS tools.